Introduction to Rubber Technology

 Recycling and Re-use of Waste Rubber

-• An overview of recycling rubber and the waste rubber market.
-A review of the various techniques and technologies that have been developed for recycling and re-using waste rubber and a summary of the many products that can be manufactured from recycled rubber
+• A review of the various techniques and technologies that have been developed for recycling and re-using waste rubber and a summary of the many products that can be manufactured from recycled rubber

 Key Mechanical Properties